Japan's prospective PM keeps up calls for bold BOJ stimulus

 Its governor, Masaaki Shirakawa, has turned down most of Abe's demands as unrealistic.
 In an effort to shift the debate away from monetary policy, he repeated on Monday that monetary easing alone cannot beat deflation and called on the government to do its part by pursuing fiscal reform and deregulation to boost domestic investment.

-Abe said the problem was that the central bank withdrew stimulus programs too early.
+Abe said the problem was that the central bank withdrew stimulus programmes too early.

 "It takes two to three years to create inflation expectations, so (the BOJ) needs to show its determination to keep (ultra-loose policy) in place for that long a time.
 Only then would inflation expectations heighten," he said.